rsachdeva/illuminatingdeposits-grpc/README.md

 ### Sanity test Client - gRPC Services Endpoints Invoked Externally:
 The server side DEPOSITS_GRPC_SERVICE_TLS should be consistent and set for client also.
 Uncomment any request function if not desired.
+As stated before, All commands should be executed from the root directory (illuminatingdeposits-grpc) of the project
 ```shell
 export GODEBUG=x509ignoreCN=0
 export DEPOSITS_GRPC_SERVICE_TLS=true